 A content cluster blocks external write operations when at least one content node has reached the resource limit of disk or memory.
-This is done to avoid saturating content nodes.
+This is done to avoid saturating resource usage on content nodes.
 The Cluster controller monitors the resource usage of the content nodes and decides whether to block feeding.
 Transient resource usage (see details in the metrics below) is not included in the monitored usage.
 This ensures that transient resource usage is covered by the resource headroom on the content nodes, instead of leading to feed blocked due to natural fluctuations.

 HTTP clients will see 507 Server Error: Insufficient Storage when this happens.